-Since its early beginnings that intertwine fact and folklore, Singapore has been engaged in the pomp of ancient Malay empires, the intrigues of medieval trade, the bartering of European colonial powers and the challenge of nation-building.
+Singapore's early beginnings intertwine fact and folklore – the city-state has been engaged in the pomp of ancient Malay empires, the intrigues of medieval trade, the bartering of European colonial powers, and the challenge of nation-building.

-Here, we give you an account of the island's remarkable development throughout the centuries.
+Here, we give you an account of Singapore's remarkable development throughout the centuries.

 From Early Beginnings to the Colonial Era

-Today, you will find that many institutions and businesses choose to use the Raffles name, out of a certain respect or perhaps to portray a sense of history and gravitas.
-You will find the Raffles name linked to a boulevard, a school, a college, a hotel, a shopping mall, the business class of Singapore Airlines, a golf club and a lighthouse.
+Today, you'll find that many institutions and businesses choose to use Raffles' name, out of certain respect or perhaps to portray a sense of history and gravitas.
+You will find the Raffles name linked to a boulevard, a school, a college, a hotel, a shopping mall, the business class of Singapore Airlines, a golf club, and a lighthouse.

 Legend has It...